lrcarvalho/simple-docker-lamp-multi-php-version/README.md

-# Simple Docker LAMP Multi PPH version
+# Simple Docker LAMP Multi PHP version
 Simplest LAMP docker image, with option to define wich PHP version should be installed